 The Company holds regular board meetings and the Directors are responsible for formulating, reviewing and approving the Company’s strategy, budget and major items of capital expenditure.
 The Directors have established an audit committee, a nomination committee and a remuneration committee with formally delegated rules and responsibilities.

-The audit committee comprises Joanne Lake, Phil Pavitt and Helen Gilder, who acts as chairperson.
-The audit committee, among other things, determines and examines matters relating to the financial affairs of the Company including the terms of engagement of the Company’s auditors and, in consultation with the auditors, the scope of the audit.
+The audit committee comprises Joanne Lake, Phil Pavitt and Helen Gilder, who acts as chair.
+The audit committee determines and examines matters relating to the financial affairs of the Company including the terms of engagement of the Company’s auditors and, in consultation with the auditors, the scope of the audit.
 It receives and reviews reports from management and the Company’s auditors relating to the half yearly and annual accounts and the accounting and the internal control systems in use throughout the Company.

 Environmental, Social and Corporate Governance (ESG) Committee

-The ESG committee comprises Helen Gilder and Rory MacDonald, who acts as chairperson.
+The ESG committee comprises Helen Gilder, Joanne Lake, Rory MacDonald (Chair), Kate Phillips, Kayleigh Derricutt, Haroon Ahmed and John Godwin.
 The ESG committee is responsible for measuring and improving the Group’s impact on the environment, generating social value through its work, positively impacting the lives of its employees and stakeholders and operating ethically and with goodwill.

 The Company has also adopted a share dealing code for directors and certain employees, which is appropriate for a company whose share is admitted to trading on AIM (particularly relating to the prohibition of dealing during closed periods).